jinglebot/CarND-Capstone/README.md

 ### Project Overview

-This is the final project requirement summarized into the following phases:
+This final project is submitted in fulfillment of the requirements for the Self-Driving Car Engineer Nanodegree Program.
+It is summarized into the following phases:

 1. Building the Team
 2. Project Description